Which is to be followed, a ruling issued by a Sage during learning or his practical ruling in court?

 Bava Batra 114 – Time to Reconsider an Agreement

-When two parties want to formalize a verbal agreement, they often perform an “exchange acquisition” where one party hands the other a small article such as a kerchief and the second party takes possession of it.
+When two parties want to formalize a verbal agreement, they often perform an "exchange acquisition," in which one party hands the other a small article, such as a kerchief, and the second party takes possession of it.

-Whenever this happens, parties are entitled to retract for a certain period of time.
+Whenever this happens, parties are entitled to retract for a certain period.
 For how long?
-Rabbah said, “As long as they are seated at the same location.”
-Rav Yosef said, “As long as there are talking about the same subject.”
+Rabbah said, "As long as they are seated at the same location."
+Rav Yosef said, "As long as they discuss the same subject."

-However, both Rabbah and Rav Yosef have a problem with the rule learned previously about a court executing the last will.
+However, both Rabbah and Rav Yosef need help with the rule learned previously about a court executing the last will.
 If a sick person can retract, none of their decisions are valid!
-Rav Yosef answers that this rule is only applicable while they are still talking about the subject of inheritance.
+Rav Yosef answers that this rule only applies while they are still discussing inheritance.

 Saturday, December 12, 2009